 Please read through the 'Safer at home' order.
 We want to direct you to read page 5 "Section E" and page 18 "Appendix B." Real estate falls into "Field Services."

-As we have moved to the new guidelines, real estate includes in-person real estate showings and marketing services, which must adhere to Social Distancing Requirements with cleaning and disinfection between each showing, but may not hold open houses.
+As we have moved to the new guidelines, real estate includes in-person real estate showings and marketing services, which must adhere to Social Distancing Requirements with cleaning and disinfection between each showing,.

 Appendix B refers to the requirement that needs to be met to show the property for employing brokers and agents.
 A few items to point out are bullet-pointed below.
 Makes sure and read the entire list as these are the requirements for showing a property.